itavero/homebridge-z2m/README.md

 * "virtual" switch to enable/disable `permit_join` (and also have it automatically turn off when a timer elapses or a device is paired).
 * When `update_available` is set to `true`, provide a switch service to start the FW update via HomeKit (and maybe see if it is possible to provide feedback on the progress somehow).
 I might add this to each device individually, or maybe generate one virtual device that acts as a binary sensor (so that you can also get some kind of notification when an update is available) and add multiple switches to that.
+* Support for push buttons (including double click and hold, if possible).
 * If available, use the information for the Home Assistant MQTT discovery, to figure out available services even before the data is published.